WebSocket Communication Protocol

 Connect()

-- Gets WebSocket URL from compilation configuration (
+- Gets the WebSocket URL from build configuration (

-- When the device needs to start a voice session (e.g., user wake-up, manual button trigger), calls
+- When the device needs to start a voice session (e.g., user wake-up, manual button trigger, etc.), it calls

 Sending Client “hello” Message

-- After successful connection, device sends a JSON message with structure:
+- After successful connection, the device sends a JSON message with the following example structure:

 { "type": "hello", "version": 1, "transport": "websocket", "audio_params": { "format": "opus", "sample_rate": 16000, "channels": 1, "frame_duration": 60 } }